OverKrice3000/EFPythonTasks/README.md

 7. **Inheritance and Composition of Classes**
 8. **Debugging and Testing**

-> 💡 **Note on Task Selection**
+### Tasks I designed
-> The tasks I included are either original problems from [Codewars](https://www.codewars.com/) or carefully extracted subtasks—created when the full problem was too extensive for a single exercise.
+The tasks I included are either original problems from [Codewars](https://www.codewars.com/) or carefully extracted subtasks—created when the full problem was too extensive for a single exercise.
 All selected challenges emphasize clarity, educational value, and alignment with the corresponding topic.

 1\.	\*   [Directions Reduction](https://www.codewars.com/kata/550f22f4d758534c1100025a)  ✓✓
 	\*\*  [Find Product Partitions With Maximum or Minimum Score](https://www.codewars.com/kata/571dd22c2b97f2ce400010d4) ✓✓
 	\*\*\* [The Boolean Order](https://www.codewars.com/kata/59eb1e4a0863c7ff7e000008)   ✓✓